thulefog/Caldera/README.md

 The user interface under construction is illustrated below.

 These screens represent the workflow to select or capture an image, then post process in augumentation or classification pathways.
-The `

 - 2D

+There are concept proof, works in progress, features related to 2D static image capture and post processing.

 | Augmentation | Classification |
 |--|--|
 | <img src="/images/mtg-augment.png" alt="augment" width="256"> | <img src="/images/mtg-classify.png" alt="classify" width="256">  |

 - 3D

+There is a concept proof feature related to loading a 3D STL format point cloud into a `SceneKit` view.
+Note that this is being reworked to shift to `RealityKit` based on the Apple framework evolution paths.

 | Select | Render |
 |--|--|